aczwink/OpenDistributedFileStorage/README.md

-# OpenObjectStorage
+# OpenDistributedFileStorage
-A web-based object storage
+A web-based file storage service with distributed storage targets